bluepylons/Boston/Boston - Current design/3D printed version/README.md

 JLCPCB is cheap and fast, but doesn't have the best cosmetic finish, and their SMT assembly is limited to parts [they stock](https://jlcpcb.com/parts).
 In the community they tend to only be used for prototypes.

-To order a PCB from JLCPCB, you will need the Gerber files (which defines the bare PCB), the SMT bill of materials (BOM file, which is a list of parts that are to be soldered to the PCB), and the component placement file (CPL, which defines where those parts go).
+To order a PCB from JLCPCB, you will need the Gerber files (which defines the bare PCB), the PCB assembly bill of materials (BOM file, which is a list of parts that are to be soldered to the PCB), and the component placement file (CPL, which defines where those parts go).
 The files for PCB revision V0.7J are available [here](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/PCB/V0.7J/Manufacturing%20files). **Order at your own risk.
 V0.7J has been prototyped and is used in RNDKBD's Round 2 group buy, though the backlight LEDs on V0.7J have not been tested**

 First, you want to go to [JLCPCB](https://jlcpcb.com/), and press "Order Now".